Need to Know IX

 Governments’ ability to control or reconstruct intelligence organizations after political change.

 The papers should be based on firm historical documentation.
 As the ninth conference will convene in Tallinn the organizers especially want to encourage papers concerning the Baltic region.
 Furthermore, papers looking at how Western Intelligence Services were able or unable to foresee and promote political changes in the former Warsaw Pact Countries and the Soviet Union during and after the Cold War, are especially welcome.

-The conference is organized by the the International Centre for Defense and Security, Institute of National Remembrance - Commission for the Prosecution of Crimes against the Polish Nation, the Center for Cold War Studies of the University of Southern Denmark, the King’s College London, and the Norwegian Aviation Museum.
+The conference is organized by the International Centre for Defence and Security, the Institute of National Remembrance - Commission for the Prosecution of Crimes against the Polish Nation, the Center for Cold War Studies of the University of Southern Denmark, the King’s College London, and the Norwegian Aviation Museum.